 The post-judgement jockeying generally unfolds like this:

-- Apple's attorneys move to recover discovery costs from the opposing loser (in this particular instance, about $5 million).
+- Apple's attorneys move to recover discovery costs from the opposing loser.

 - Apple's attorneys submit declarations supporting recovery of those costs, as well as partially redacted vendor invoices that would otherwise give insight into the price at which those costs were incurred.